Underfloor Heating Market Size and Share

 High Up-front Installation Cost in Emerging South American Markets

-Hydronic floor systems cost USD 10–20 per ft² to install, challenging affordability in price-sensitive economies.
-Currency volatility and imported component reliance prolong payback periods, confining demand to upscale projects.[3]Deutsche Bank, “Infrastructure Shortfalls in Latin America,” db.com Lower-cost electric mats face high tariff-driven running expenses, underscoring the need for localised production.
+Hydronic floor systems cost USD 10–20 per square foot to install, which can be challenging for affordability in price-sensitive economies.
+Currency volatility and reliance on imported components prolong payback periods, confining demand to upscale projects.[3]Deutsche Bank, “Infrastructure Shortfalls in Latin America,” db.com Lower-cost electric mats face high tariff-driven running expenses, underscoring the need for localised production.

 Limited Skilled Installers Restricting Retrofit Penetration in Africa